jariperttunen/lukeghg/GHG_SCENARIO.md

 ## Excel template file ##

-The excel template file gives `ghg-scenario.py` information about the times series to collect them into their proper sheets and rows in the final excel result file.
+The [Excel template](ScenarioTemplate) file gives `ghg-scenario.py` information about the times series to collect them into their proper sheets and rows in the final excel result file.
 The template file has three sheets: UIDMatrix, LandUse and LULUCF.